 “Walking to California.”
 Whole Terrain 18 (2011): 5-7.

 This place-based essay describes a walk from my home in western Nevada across the California state line, which is atop the mountain near my home.
-Contains some ecotonal montane-desert natural history, but centers on reflections about natural boundaries as compared to the artificial, invisible boundary of the Nevada-California state line.
+The piece contains some ecotonal montane-desert natural history, but centers on reflections about natural boundaries as compared to the artificial, invisible boundary of the Nevada-California state line.
 Read an early version of the essay, originally published in High Country News.

 “The Hills are Alive.”
 Places Journal.
 January, 2012.
 Reprinted in Utne Reader (January, 2012) and The Art of the Rural (February, 2012).